September 1, 2009

-Now, in the late '00s, meta-observation is the main gear of a new generation of meme-makers – the post-postmoderns, sometimes referred to, aptly, as metamoderns.
+Now, in the late '00s, meta-observation is the main gear of a new generation of meaning-makers – the post-postmoderns.
 And under their auspices, the phrase "That's AWEsome!" has been semantically re-elevated, though now employed to refer not to encounters with gods or goddesses, but with humanness in all its manifestations (perhaps echoing history's trajectory of increasingly conflating the latter with the former?).

 The current version of "That's AWEsome!" with its always-already infused self-conscious reflexivity, does a much greater service as part of our contemporary collection of signifiers.
 By resurrecting the phrase, this generation has changed not only the connotations of the word awesome, but of the whole concept of cool as well.
 Increasingly, cool is no longer revealed in the smug smirks of kids in-the-know, with their perma-ironic observations that are the hallmark of Gen X. "That's AWEsome!" is the opposite of the withering sarcasm that was employed to separate those "in" from those "out."
 The expression defines something unique to those who are ready to get over themselves; ready to stop justifying a nastily exclusive world divided up into "I'm cool, you're not" and "This is cool, this is not."
 This new brand of AWEsome trumps the old cool.
 It's now actually cooler to be AWEsome than to be cool.